How Successful Investors Get RICH

 When it comes to dual-class shares, the voting shares have certain advantages over non-voting shares

-Aside from specific investments (such as U.S. and Canadian stocks, income trusts or exchange-traded funds), our Inner Circle members ask us about a wide range of investment.
+Aside from specific investments (such as U.S. and Canadian stocks, income trusts or exchange-traded funds), our Inner Circle members ask us about a wide range of investments.
 For example, I’ve been asked in the past about Canadian Tire Corp (Toronto symbol CTC.A and CTC), noting that the company has dual-class shares, or two share classes.
 The subscriber asked which share was better to buy.

 At the time, I explained that Canadian Tire Corp has two classes of shares: the common shares (symbol CTC) carry one vote per share and the class A shares (symbol CTC.A) are non-voting.
 Investors can buy either class of share.
 At the time, I also told him which share was better to buy, and that we cover Canadian Tire in our Successful Investor newsletter.
 In addition, I felt like this question was a good opportunity to talk more about dual-class shares.